cinquin/mutinack/README.md

 mutationCoverage` (run time is up to 1 day on a 64-core machine, depending on the mutators used).

-The project is compiled with Google's "Error Prone" static analyzer, and comes with Ant and Maven targets to run Findbugs, which is pre-packaged in the distribution.
-The code is also regularly analyzed with Coverity Scan, which has very nice additions to Findbugs and does not currently detect any significant issue.
+The project is compiled with Google's "Error Prone" static analyzer, comes with Ant and Maven targets to run Findbugs, which is pre-packaged in the distribution, and has an Ant target to run SonarQube (the target disables reporting of a few issues that are of low interest or that generate false positives at a high rate, and disables reporting of all issues in contrib code).
+The code was also regularly analyzed with Coverity Scan, which has very nice additions to Findbugs and did not detect any significant issue.
 Note however that recent versions of Mutinack cannot be analyzed with Coverity, because of an apparent bug in Coverity that has been reported to Synopsys.
 The Findbugs analysis